lumeland/lume.land/docs/overview/command-line.md

 The following examples assume that you are using Lume as a Deno task.

-The commands for the globally installed Lume are similar but removing the `deno task` part.
+If you have [Lume CLI](https://deno.land/x/lume_cli) installed, the commands are similar but removing the `deno task` part.
 For example `deno task lume --serve` becomes `lume --serve`.

 ## Build the site

-To build your website, simply run:
+Run the following to build your website:

 ```sh
 deno task lume